Feb. 6, 1778 - New York became the third state to ratify the Articles of Confederation.

 Feb.
 6, 1895 – National Baseball Hall of Fame outfielder and pitcher George Herman “Babe” Ruth was born in Baltimore, Md. where his father worked as a saloon keeper on the waterfront.
 He went on to play for the Boston Red Sox, the New York Yankees and the Boston Braves.
 He was inducted into the Hall of Fame in 1936.

 Feb.
-6, 1896 – The issue of The Monroe Journal published on this date was edited and managed by a committee of women with the proceeds being donated to the Presbyterian Manse Fund.
+6, 1896 – The 12-page special edition of The Monroe Journal published on this date was edited and managed by a committee of women with the proceeds being donated to the Presbyterian Manse Fund.

 Feb.
 6, 1899 – During the Spanish–American War, the Treaty of Paris, a peace treaty between the United States and Spain, was ratified by the United States Senate.